Tourism Trends and Economic Impact

 -

-Explore perceptions of tourism’s sustainability and value among islanders.
+Explore perceptions of tourism’s longevity and value among islanders.

-We hope this study will help to identify long term trends in the tourism sector and inform policy around the sustainability of the visitor economy.
+We hope this study will help to identify long term trends in the tourism sector and inform policy around the viability and longevity of the visitor economy.

 If you have information to contribute, please get in touch: